ssbaath/Project-3-AIRBNB-Market-Analysis-For-New-York-City-/README.md

 * The third graph shows the comparison of mean price distribution over the 5 burroughs in the new york city for year 2019 and 2023.
 ![Image](/Images/Image6.png)

+Findings :
+(a) Most expensive AirBnb accomodations for both years of 2019 and 2023 were from Manhattan and Staten Island.

+(b) AirBnb house listings from Brooklyn, Bronx and Queens were slightly cheaper for both the years 2019 and 2023.

+(c) The house pricing has increased from year 2019 to 2023 comparatively for all the Burroughs in New york City.
+Since, the time Covid 19 phase got over tourism and traveling was ignited back again.
+Due to this, the pricing of the accommodation would have been increased in year 2023.
+As per the current scenario, there is an indication that prices might further increase for the Airbnb house listings in coming times.

 * The fourth graph is bulit using word_cloud alternative with highcharts.js to show all the names of the included neighbourhoods.
 ![Image](/Images/image7.png)